ymekuria/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  Songly
+  Music Tonight

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  A web app music player for people on the go
+  This app is for people looking for concerts in a specific area

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
- Songly is a webapp music player that allows users to save songs to a playlist and share them with friends
+  Music Tonight allows you to convienetly search for concerts in your area.
+A list of concerts will be displayed for you to choose from.

 ## Problem ##
   > Describe the problem your product solves.
-  It's often tedious to quickly play music, creat plalists, and share them with your friends.
+  It's often tedious to search in various places for fun things to do at night
 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  Songly provides clean interface to search for music and share playlists with a friend
+  Music Tonight provides an efficient tool to find live music when you want it

 ## Quote from You ##
   > A quote from a spokesperson in your company.